 Flat-headed Cat (Prionailurus planiceps) Classification

-The Flat-headed Cat belongs to the genus Prionailurus and the full taxonomy, scientific classification or higher classification of the Flat-headed Cat species (Prionailurus planiceps) is as follows:
+The Flat-headed Cat belongs to the genus Prionailurus and the full taxonomy or scientific classification of the Flat-headed Cat species is:

 Kingdom: Animalia (animals)